vaskoGut/Learning/README.md

       ***Actions*** are plain objects with a type field, and describe "what happened" in the app
       ***Reducers*** are functions that calculate a new state value based on previous state + an action
       ***store*** runs the root reducer whenever an action is dispatched
+      ***dispatch*** is a function to update the state.
+Dispatching is smth like calling, triggering an event.
+In another words "something happened and we want store konw about it".

       Redux uses 1 way data flow through app structure.